hevelius/flatten/README.md

     return elements[:1] + flatten(elements[1:])
 ```

 Usually every problem in computer science can be resolved dividing main problem in a subproblems.
-In this case you can see that flatten method decompose an element everytime it's an instance of list to rebuild the result list as single list of integers.
+In this case you can see that flatten method decompose an element everytime is an instance of list, so rebuild the result as single list of integers.